Finale (Smallville): Reception

 Likewise, several reviewers expressed frustration with the lack of a full-body shot of Clark in the Superman suit, as well as the way in which Superman was presented as flying through the use of CGI.
-TV Line ranked the fact that Clark Kent "barely suits up" in the finale as one of "TV's 20 Biggest Disappointments of 2011", writing that "we never quite were treated to seeing the series star clad in the full costume, in flying mode", although they wrote that it was "a super-nitpick".
+TVLine ranked the fact that Clark Kent "barely suits up" in the finale as one of "TV's 20 Biggest Disappointments of 2011", writing that "we never quite were treated to seeing the series star clad in the full costume, in flying mode", although they wrote that it was "a super-nitpick".
 Carabott called the CGI effects "a little shoddy", but that they made up "one of the most important moments of the series".
-Peterson and Souders, however, were reportedly "thrilled" by the "great debate", noting that "what [the producers] wanted to do all along was show hints at where he was going, because [Clark's destiny as Superman] is a whole different story that is yet to be told."
+Peterson and Souders, however, were reportedly "thrilled" by the "great debate", noting that "what [the producers] wanted to do all along was show hints at where he was going, because Clark's destiny as Superman is a whole different story that is yet to be told".

 Rosenbaum's return as Lex Luthor was met with positive critical reception.
 Jensen felt that Rosenbaum's cameo was too short, but that it was worth it to see him play Lex one last time.
 Carabott felt that the scene between Lex and Clark was "worth the wait".
 Dyess-Nugent praised Rosenbaum's acting, arguing that it shook "the show awake, sending the needle hurtling rudely into the red zone".
 He ultimately stated that Rosenbaum's acting—in both the finale and the series as a whole—was "one of the great TV series performances of the past 10 years and proof once again that talent will blossom in the least expected places".